Thank you for your generosity and participation in Library Giving Day 2023!

 Online donations to Bellingham Public Library are collected through the Whatcom Community Foundation.
 Library Giving Day donations are held in an Unrestricted account to be utilized by the Library immediately.

 This online fundraising event gives library lovers like you a chance to celebrate and support the vital services libraries provide in our communities.

-How will how will these projects help the Library meet its mission?
+How will this project help the Library meet its mission?

-What will be the benefit of these Library Giving Day projects?
+What will be the benefit of this Library Giving Day project?

 Why should I be excited about giving?